SpencerFelton/StockTrackingApp/README.md

 A stock tracking application built using C#, RabbitMQ and Angular.

-Created by Spencer Felton, Jack Barlow, Alex Robinson, Joe Waddington, Sinko Mutambo, Hanad Salim, Arun George and Adrian Kaczmarczyk.
+Created by Spencer Felton, Jack Barlow, Alex Robinson, Joe Waddington, Sinko Mutambo, Dan Greenhalgh, Hanad Salim, Arun George and Adrian Kaczmarczyk.

 The application is built using the following structure: